-27. The requisitions of this Act with respect to the separation of prisoners are as follows:-
+27. Separation of prisoners.- The requisitions of this Act with respect to the separation of prisoners are as follows:-

-(1) in a prison containing female as well as male prisoners, the females shall be imprisoned in separate buildings, or separate parts of the same building, in such manner as to prevent their seeing, or conversing or holding any intercourse with, the male prisoners;

-(2) in a prison where male prisoners under the age of '[twenty-one] are confined, means shall be provided for separating them altogether from the other prisoners and for separating those of them who have arrived at the age of puberty from those who have not;

-(3) un-convicted criminal prisoners shall be kept apart from convicted criminal prisoners; and

-(4) civil prisoners shall be kept apart from criminal prisoners.
+- (1) in a prison containing female as well as male prisoners, the females shall be imprisoned in separate buildings, or separate parts of the same building, in such manner as to prevent their seeing, or conversing or holding any intercourse with, the male prisoners; - (2) in a prison where male prisoners under the age of [twenty-one] are confined, means shall be provided for separating them altogether from the other prisoners and for separating those of them who have arrived at the age of puberty from those who have not; - (3) unconvicted criminal prisoners shall be kept apart from convicted criminal prisoners; and - (4) civil prisoners shall be kept apart from criminal prisoners.

-28. Subject to the requirements of the last foregoing section, convicted criminal prisoners may be confined in association or individually in cells or partly in one way and partly in the other.
+28. Association and segregation of prisoners.- Subject to the requirements of the last foregoing section, convicted criminal prisoners may be confined either in association or individually in cells or partly in one way and partly in the other.